What We Do

 An alumna of Penn with over 40 years of service to the institution, Marie has served as Vice President of the division since 2006 and has been member of many executive leadership and strategic committees focused on the advancement of the University.

 Chris is the Associate Vice President for the Division and serves as its business development executive.
 He is responsible for several administrative services that support each of the division’s departments: marketing, communications, external relations, information technology, special projects, strategic planning, and customer experience.
-He works in close collaboration with external corporations to offer innovative programs and services to the Penn community and he has operational oversight of the Penn Bookstore, the Penn Computer Connection, the Office of Software Licensing, and ID Card Services.
+He works in close collaboration with external corporations to offer innovative programs and services to the Penn community.

 Chris is an alumnus of the Wharton School and obtained his Masters and Doctorate degrees from Penn as well.

-As Director of Communications and Special Projects, Sandra oversees the strategic development and execution of communications supporting Division areas, which include Purchasing, Parking, Transit, Mail Services, the Ice Rink, Penn Home Ownership Services, the Penn Children’s Center, Morris Arboretum, and campus hotels.
+As Director of Communications and Special Projects, Sandra oversees the strategic development and execution of communications supporting Division areas, which include Procurement Services, Penn Travel, Parking, Transit, Mail Services, the Ice Rink, Penn Home Ownership Services, the Penn Children’s Center, Morris Arboretum, and campus hotels.

 Sandra has spent much of her career in nonprofit management, predominately at professional associations and other member-based organizations.
 Sandra earned a bachelor’s degree in Communications / Public Relations from the University of Delaware and holds the professional designation IOM in nonprofit management from the United States Chamber of Commerce’s Institute for Organization Management.